JonnoB/reading_the_unreadable/README.md

+# This project is currently underdevelopment... probably best not to use

 # Ereading the unreadable
 This repository is to convert scanned images of 19th century newspapers into an indexed and classified data collection.

 This project is an evolution of [CLOCR-C](https://github.com/JonnoB/clocrc), [ScrambledText](https://github.com/JonnoB/scrambledtext_analysis), and the hackathon project [Archivstral](https://github.com/JonnoB/archivestal).
 It is an attempt to re-frame OCR as an Language Model tast, as well as provide, a substantial new searchable data collection of 19th century English Newspapers

-## This project is currently underdevelopment... probably best not to use
+## Abstract

+xxxxxxxxxx

 # Using this Code Repository